20 Ways to Keep Your Toddler Busy At Home

-We asked our toddler experts – parents – how to keep a toddler entertained at home during the lockdown.
+We asked our toddler experts – parents! – how to keep a toddler entertained at home during the inclement weather.
 Here’s what they said.

 Break Up Your Day Into Chunks

 I had a kiddo who was a little ball of energy and one thing I tried to do when possible was to think of our days in time blocks.
 I tried to not walk into the living room in the morning with every toy, book and craft out ready to be played with.
 The over-stimulation was a big problem for her, and it made all toys boring after an hour or two.
 If you can (when you can) have toys away and bring them out to have some intentional time playing with them.
 Saying things like “Let’s build a big city with the blocks” or “Should we have painting time now?” can really help little ones focus on one activity at a time.
-Here are a few ideas to keep your toddler entertained at home from real parents like you!
+Here are a few ideas for indoor activities for toddlers from real parents like you!

 Borrow Some Fun from the Library

-Local libraries are offering curbside pickups while they’re closed for the lockdown.
-You can browse their entire catalogue online and place “holds” on the books you want.
+Local libraries are my top recommendation for every age – not just toddlers!
+If you’re short on time, or see something you love in the library catalogue online, you can place “holds” on the items you want.
 Once they’re available, the library gathers them up and notifies you that you can come and get them.
+It’s super easy.
 We’ve been doing this a lot over the past year and it’s been so great.
+You can do this with technology, free family passes, activity kits and more!
 Libraries have also removed late fines/fees to help encourage more people to borrow without the worry of a financial charge should they be late.
 Thanks, Libraries!
-Click your city to learn more about borrowing books during the lockdown: Hamilton, Burlington, Oakville.
+Click your city to learn more about borrowing books and more from your local library: Hamilton, Burlington, Oakville.

 Read Listen to Books!

 Listening to a story is a great way to start a day or unwind after some serious action.
-If you’ve got a Spotify account, listen to Burlington mom Janelle’s favourite stories Playlist.
-Great stories and classics, read aloud!
+You can re-read some of their faves or pull out a new book that is seasonally timed.
+I love the library for free books (and more!) but I also love little free libraries, Free-To-A-Good-Home-style groups on Facebook and thrift shops.
+If you’ve got a Spotify account, you can listen to stories read aloud through your app.
+Great stories and classics

 Bathtubs For The Win!

-Bathtubs are such an under-appreciated tool when it comes to toddler playing.
+Bathtubs are such an under-appreciated tool when it comes to toddler fun.
 If you at all concerned about the mess, move the play to the tub!
 It washes up easily and your kids will love it!
-Bust out the bathtub crayons, the shaving cream, glow sticks and bubbles!
-Anything goes in the bathtub!
-We love these water pipe toys because my kids played with them for hours.
-And if longevity is your thing, my kid still plays with this hoop!
+Bust out the bathtub crayons, finger paint with shaving cream, glow sticks and bubbles!
+Anything goes in the bathtub when you are entertaining toddlers and preschoolers.

 When it snows and you just don’t feel like putting on all that gear, scoop some snow into a big bin and let the kiddos explore it!
 How can they melt it?
 Squeezing it, dropping water on it, breathing hot air on it?
-Give them some cool scoopers like these, measuring cups and an eye dropper with some coloured water and watch your Antarctic scientist conduct experiments until the snow melts.
+Give them some cool scoopers, measuring cups and an eye dropper with some coloured water and watch your Antarctic scientist conduct experiments until the snow melts.
 Bonus!
-Then you turn it into a water table sensory bin!
-Another easy and fun way to keep your toddler entertained at home.
+Then you turn it into a water play bin. toss in some small toys, too.
+Another easy and free way to keep your toddler entertained at home.

 We Love Sensory Bins

 Kids love a good action song and all that crazy movement is an excellent way to burn off some energy.
-Janelle is back again with her favourite Action Songs Spotify playlist.
-Over 40 minutes of free to use and dance to action songs with your Spotify account.
+Janelle is sharing her favourite Action Songs Spotify playlist.
+Over 40 minutes of free dance party tunes to groove to.
 Thanks, Janelle!

 A loooooong roll of paper like this one is worth its weight in gold!
-Kids love things that are over-sized, and it makes colouring and painting easier when the art surface is larger.
+Kids love things that are oversized, and having a large piece of paper makes colouring and painting easier when the art surface is larger.
 Use it for drawing mazes, streets and roadways, tracing yourselves, and just about anything you can think of.
+Older kids will love it too.

 paper roll activities for kids